- Scientific name: Phycis blennoides

 Distribution and Habitat

 Greater forkbeard are found throughout European waters.
-They are at the edge of their northward distribution in the Norwegian Sea and the waters of Iceland, with their range extends southwards through the North Sea and North East Atlantic as far as the coast of Senegal in Africa.
+They are at the edge of their northward distribution in the Norwegian Sea and the waters of Iceland, while their range extends southwards through the North Sea and North East Atlantic as far as the coast of Senegal in Africa.
 They are also present in the western parts of the Mediterranean.

 Habitat and Feeding